-Effective from 1 January 2019, the Act No. 308/2018 Coll. on the National Nuclear Fund and on amendments to Act No. 541/2004 Coll. on the peaceful uses of nuclear energy (Atomic Act) as amended (Act on Nuclear Fund), was adopted.
-The Nuclear Fund is an independent legal entity, which is managed by the MH SR. The Fund has its own bodies (Council of Administrators, Supervisors Board, Director, managers of sub-accounts, auditor).
+The Act No. 238/2006 Coll. on the National Nuclear Fund for the Decommissioning of Nuclear Installations and for the Management of Spent Nuclear Fuel and Radioactive Waste (Act on Nuclear Fund).
+The Nuclear Fund is an independent legal entity, which is managed by the MH SR. The Fund has its own bodies (Council of Administrators, Supervisors Board, Director, managers of subaccounts, auditor).
 The sources of the Nuclear Fund are various - obligatory contributions, obligatory payments, transfer from the expenditure budget account of the Ministry of Economy, as a levy, which is collected by the transmission system operator and distribution system operator intended to pay historical debt, which is part of the price of electricity supplied to final electricity customers, fines and sanctions imposed by ÚJD SR, income from deposits, subsidies and contributions from EU funds and other international organizations, financial institutions and funds provided to cover the costs of the back-end of the cycle of the peaceful use of nuclear energy, the state budget and others.
 The details on the method of collection and payment of mandatory contributions, including its calculation is specified by the Government Regulation No. 22/2019 Coll.

-The Act No. 87/2018 Coll. on radiation protection and on amendments to certain laws as amended regulates the performance of state administration in the field of radiation protection, the conditions for carrying out activities leading to exposure, and activities in the environment with natural sources of radiation, requirements for the management of radioactive substances, institutional radioactive waste and radioactive materials of unknown origin, transit of radioactive materials, protection of staff and the population against radon exposure in the indoor of the buildings, external exposure from building materials and persisting exposure resulting from emergency situation or as a result of human activity in the past, ensuring security of the radioactive source, preparedness for emergency situations from exposure, monitoring of radiation situation and radiation monitoring network, limitation of exposure from drinking water, natural mineral water and spring water, obligations of natural persons and legal entities in the provision of radiation protection, offences, other administrative delicts and sanctions in the field of radiation protection.
-Performing activities leading to exposure and providing services important in terms of radiation protection in relation to the level of potential radiation risk are divided into activities that are excluded from the operation of the law, activities subject to notification obligation, activities and services subject to registration and activities and services performed under the authorization.
-The Act also defines the requirements to ensure physical protection when using radioactive sources and during their transport, to prevent misuse of radioactive sources for illicit handling, including the possibility of their misuse for terrorist purposes.
+The Act No. 87/2018 Coll. on radiation protection and on amendments to certain laws regulates the performance of state administration in the field of radiation protection, the conditions for carrying out activities leading to exposure, and activities in the environment with natural sources of radiation, requirements for the management of radioactive substances, institutional radioactive waste and radioactive materials of unknown origin, transit of radioactive materials, protection of staff and the population against radon exposure in the indoor of the buildings, external exposure from building materials and persisting exposure resulting from emergency situation or as a result of human activity in the past, ensuring security of the radioactive source, preparedness for emergency situations from exposure, monitoring of radiation situation and radiation monitoring network, limitation of exposure from drinking water, natural mineral water and spring water, obligations of natural persons and legal entities in the provision of radiation protection, offences, other administrative delicts and sanctions in the field of radiation protection.
+Performing activities and providing services important in terms of radiation protection in relation to the level of potential radiation risk are divided into activities that are excluded from the operation of the law, activities subject to notification obligation, activities and services subject to registration and activities and services performed under the authorization.
+The Act also defines the requirements to ensure physical protection when using radioactive sources to prevent misuse of radioactive sources for illicit handling, including the possibility of their misuse for terrorist purposes.
 Details on the requirements for ensuring radiation protection for the implementation of the Act are laid down in the implementing decrees of the Ministry of Health of the SR listed in Annex V.